Gorj County: Economy

 In the southwestern and central parts of the county, coal is extracted near Motru and Rovinari.
 There are two big thermo electrical power plants at Rovinari and Turceni, and some hydro-electrical power plants.
 The county is the biggest electricity producer in Romania, with 36% of the country's electricity.

 Due to the decrease in mining activity, the county has one of the highest unemployment levels in the country.

+Succes Nic Com

+Succes Nic Com is a retail company founded in Gorj in 1994.
+Its 2011 turnover amounted to 65 million euros.
+In 2013, it operated 200 stores of the proximity and supermarket types, plus a single hypermarket, employing a total of over 1,000 people.
+In 2014, it was the 10th largest food retailer in Romania, with a turnover of 75 million euros, although this was slightly less than its 2013 turnover of 80 million euros.
+The company filed for bankruptcy in early 2015, losing half its revenue by 2017.